pdfgeneratorapi/python-client/README.md

     # Create an instance of the API class
     api_instance = documents_api.DocumentsApi(api_client)
     template_id = 19375 # int | Template unique identifier
-data = Data(
-        id=12312,
-        name="Sample Data",
-    ) # Data | Data used to generate the PDF.
+body = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. name = "My document" # str | Document name, returned in the meta data. (optional) format = "pdf" # str | Document format.
 The zip option will return a ZIP file with PDF files. (optional) (default to "pdf") output = "base64" # str | Response format.
+"I" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted. (optional) (default to "base64")

     try:
         # Generate document
-        api_response = api_instance.merge_template(template_id, data, name=name, format=format, output=output)
+        api_response = api_instance.merge_template(template_id, body, name=name, format=format, output=output)
         pprint(api_response)
     except pdf_generator_api_client.ApiException as e:
         print("Exception when calling DocumentsApi->merge_template: %s\n" % e)